-New procedures use this functionality to product plots for exploratory data analysis and for customized statistical displays.
+Statistical Graphics procedures use this functionality to produce plots for exploratory data analysis and for customized statistical displays.
 Additional functionality enables you to edit graphs produced on the fly with the ODS Graphics Editor, a point-and-click interface with which you can customize titles, annotate points, and make other changes.

 ODS Graphics produces graphs in standard image file formats, and the consistent appearance and individual layout of these graphs are controlled by ODS styles and templates, respectively.
 Since the default templates for procedure graphs are provided by SAS software, you do not need to know the details of templates to create statistical graphics.
 However, with some understanding of the underlying Graph Template Language, you can modify the default templates to make changes to graphs that are permanently in effect each time you run the procedure.